Digesting Japanese History: Symbolism in Bento Boxes

 • Late Kamakura Period (鐮倉時期, 1185-1333)

-Before Bentos, people used to make dried rice balls and wrapped them with a cloth called “furoshiki” (風呂敷) for work or long trips.
+Before Bentos, people wrapped dried rice balls in cloth called “furoshiki” (風呂敷) for work or travel.

 • Azuchi-Momoyama Period (安土桃山時期, 1568-1600)

-Bento boxes originally created for picnics like cherry blossom viewing and tea parties.
-They are usually beautifully decorated and single-tiered.
+Bento boxes were originally emerged for picnics like cherry blossom viewing and tea parties.
+They were often beautifully decorated and single-tiered.

 • Edo Period (江戶時期, 1603-1868)